 The fact is, car seats do expire for several reasons.
 Whether you’re a new parent in a state of overwhelm or a seasoned parent who just needs a refresher, this FAQ will explain why car seats expire, how to find out if one is expired, and what you should do with one that has aged out of its useful life.

-While car seats don’t expire like once-fresh produce left outside of the refrigerator all afternoon, they do have a defined useful lifespan, similar to motorcycle helmets and other safety gear across many industries.
-So, why do car seats expire?
+While car seats don’t expire like once-fresh lettuce left out of the refrigerator all afternoon, they do have a defined useful lifespan, similar to motorcycle helmets and other safety gear across many industries.
+So, what are some of the reasons car seats expire?

-Another reason is the potential for environmental factors to degrade car seat materials over time.
-Everyday wear on components, like straps that stretch and loosen, are parts that need to fit a specific way to remain safe as originally designed.
+One of the most important reasons car seats have an expiration date is the potential for environmental factors to naturally degrade car seat materials over time.
+Car seat components, like straps that stretch and loosen, need to fit a specific way to remain safe as originally designed.
+Everyday wear over time can cause these parts to not fit as well as components on a new car seat.
 In addition, the sun can cause weathering and deterioration of plastics and other materials over extended periods of time.

-The date that your car seat expires depends on the type of seat, when it was manufactured, and its lifespan as determined by the manufacturer.
+The car seat expiration date depends on the type of seat, when it was manufactured, and its lifespan as determined by the manufacturer.
 This information is boldly displayed in several places on Chicco car seats to ensure that every user is well-informed.
-To find out when your car seat expires, look for the date printed on the underside of the car seat, the car seat base, on an adhesive manufacturer label, and on the product registration card.
+To find out your car seat expiration, look for the date printed on the underside of the car seat, the car seat base, on an adhesive manufacturer label, and on the product registration card.

 No, there are no circumstances where you should use an expired car seat.
 Expiry of your car seat is one of the few situations that require total product replacement.
 However, there are ways to extend the use of your car seat.
 Whether you want to reduce normal signs of wear and tear to refresh your car seat for a younger sibling or you lost an essential component, many car seat manufacturers offer a range of replacement parts and upgrades for their models.